-Daly is arguing that the idea that women can be saved spiritually by a male can never work in a patriarchal society.
+Daly is arguing that it is simply irrelevant whether Jesus could be seen as being gender-inclusive.
+The idea that women can be saved spiritually by a male can simply never work in a patriarchal society.
 It is too legitimating and reinforcing of male superiority.

 If merely seen as a ‘male symbol’ as Daly presents him, Jesus would indeed seem unfit to provide genuine saving spirituality to women under patriarchy.
 However, If Jesus is properly understood as embodying female wisdom, as Reuther argued he did, then although he is technically male in appearance, nonetheless spiritually he is more inclusive.
 This fits with Reuther’s argument that Christianity underwent patriarchalization – Jesus was a gender inclusive figure which was corrupted by patriarchal reinterpretation.
 So Christianity can be reformed by this understanding of Jesus.